Business Analyst Quick Start¶

 From the list of columns on the left, drag the churn column to the Y-axis and age to the X-axis.

-Click on the churn dropdown in the Y-axis field to change the aggregation from AVG to SUM.
+Click on the churn dropdown in the Y-axis field to change the aggregation function to “Sum”.

-Click on the age dropdown in the X-axis field to change the binning method to “Fixed size intervals”.
+Click on the age dropdown in the X-axis field to change the binning mode to “Fixed size intervals”.

 Reduce the bin size to

-Adjust the Ticks option to generate one tick per bin.
+Click the box to “Generate one tick per bin”.

 Be aware that charts, by default, are built on the same sample as in the Explore tab.
 To see the chart on the entire dataset, you need to change the sampling method.